mehalick/banana-tracks/README.md

 ## Source Code

-This repository includes the source code for the app, backend functions, and infrastructure via the AWS Cloud Development Kit (CDK).
+This repository includes the source code for the web app, API, serverless functions, and infrastructure via the AWS Cloud Development Kit (CDK).

 ## Architecture